Violent Rome: Production

 After the financial success of High Crime, producer Edmondo Amati offered director Enzo G. Castellari to direct another film in the same vein.
 Castellari stated that he asked for more money but could not come to an agreement with the producer which led to Amati calling Castellari's father Marino Girolami to direct the film and cast Maurizio Merli.
 The film was shot at Incir – De Paolis in Rome.

 Release

 Violent Rome was released on 13 August 1975 where it was distributed by Fida.
 The film grossed a total of 2,495,950,443 Italian lire domestically.
 In the United Kingdom the film was released as Street Killers.

-The film was followed by the sequel Violent Naples.